 - The castle had to be built under 190 feet in order to avoid having to have flight lights put on the top of the castle.

 - Cinderella castle has a gray and pink façade with a sapphire blue roof and bright gold accents.
 There are 27 towers and 13 gargoyles that adorn the Magic Kingdom castle.

 - While there is a drawbridge, it is only for decoration.
 It does not go up or down.

 - The clock on the exterior of the castle does not use the Roman numeral for four.
 Because the original story of Cinderella dates back to a time before the use of IV, the numeral four is labeled IIII.

 - Inside the castle, there are mosaic murals that tell the story of Cinderella.
 It is worth walking inside the castle at Magic Kingdom to see all of them.

 - There is also Cinderella’s Royal Table restaurant inside the castle where you can dine with Disney Princesses in a fairytale setting.

-- Hidden to park guests, is the Disney Cinderella Suite that is actually insider the upper levels of the castle.
+- Hidden to park guests, is the Disney Cinderella Suite which is actually inside the upper levels of the castle.
 This suite sleeps up to 6 people and is available only to those whom the Disney company chooses to gift it to or through special sweepstakes giveaways.

 - There are three elevators inside the castle.
-One that takes guests to Cinderella’s Royal Table, one that takes guest to the Cinderella Suite and one that is used by staff to access the Utilidor.
+One that takes guests to Cinderella’s Royal Table, one that takes guests to the Cinderella Suite, and one that is used by staff to access the Utilidor.

 - The moat surrounding the castle in Magic Kingdom contains over 3 million gallons of water.